One Day in Yosemite

 - Savor a single spot.
 A number of fans chose one place for their one day: Taking in the views from Eagle Peak, the highest of the Valley's Three Brothers; watching the sunrise from the top of Half Dome; basking in Sierra scenery at Sunrise Meadow or Tenaya Lake; or tracing shifts in light and clouds as the hours tick by at Tunnel View.

 Our Outdoor Adventures team has spent a lot of time mulling over the "one-day" question.
 We know that many people have limited time in the park, so we offer hikes, bird-watching walks, and other activities that pack a rich experience into a few hours.
-We also know that with a skilled guide, you don't have to go far to feel like you've seen (and learned) a lot!
-This year, you can join our naturalists to spend a day exploring the Valley's less-visited western end, soaking up the majesty of spring waterfalls, exploring geology or tree ecology, or hiking in the high country.
+You can join our naturalists to spend a day exploring the Valley, soaking up the majesty of waterfalls, exploring geology and ecology, hiking in the high country, and much more.

 A few of our fans couldn't fathom the one-day-in-Yosemite situation, and responded with variations of "I'd sit on a rock and cry."
 Renowned naturalist Carl Sharsmith, who spent six decades as a seasonal ranger in Yosemite, is said to have reacted the same way when asked what he would do with a single day in the park.